joshbegley/nyt-latest/README.md

 `One side possessed multiple playmakers and executed at a high level.
 The other side didn’t.
 The result was a dominant win by Alabama.`\
 https://nytimes.com/athletic/5767541/2024/09/14/wisconsin-badgers-alabama-luke-fickell/

-**With Quinn Ewers injured, Arch Manning creates two quick TDs vs. UTSA**\
+**With Quinn Ewers injured, Arch Manning creates five TDs vs. UTSA**\
-`Ewers walked to the sideline under his own power for further evaluation, then left for the locker room with a towel draped over his head.`\
+`In his most extensive action as a college QB, the redshirt freshman Manning was accurate and decisive and showed off his athleticism.`\
 https://nytimes.com/athletic/5767513/2024/09/14/quinn-ewers-injury-arch-manning-texas-football/

 **Phillies remind Mets what they still lack as Bryce Harper puts on power display**\